-If the child is felt to have long term emotional or mental health needs - for example with anxiety or anger management - the school offers a range of interventions to develop social skills or emotional resilience.
-The school has two Learning Mentors who provide this type of support, developing trusting relationships with specific children.
-The school also offers play therapy to a small number of children.
+If the child is felt to have long-term emotional or mental health needs - for example with anxiety or anger management - the school offers a range of interventions to develop social skills or emotional resilience.
+The school has one Learning Mentor who provide this type of support, developing trusting relationships with specific children.
+The school also offers play therapy and Articulate Art to a small number of children.

-All children's behaviour is responded to consistently in line with our Behaviour Policy, although reasonable adjustments are made to accommodate individual needs.
+All children's behaviour is responded to consistently in line with our Behaviour Policy, although reasonable adjustments are made to accommodate individual needs and Individual Behaviour Plans are developed between the SENDCo, Class Teacher, parents and child